FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 ## Propagate through snapshots

-n order to edit a large number of snapshots, a propagation system has been implemented into the new Snapshot Page.
+In order to edit a large number of snapshots, a propagation system has been implemented into the new **Snapshot Page**.

+Their are two possibilities to propagate values:
+- Propagate the differences between the _current state_ and the _current snapshot_.

+This behavior happens clicking on the <code>Propagate</code> button located on the **Snapshot bar**, or on **Action** panel of the **Snapshot Page**.
+- Propagate the differences between the _current state_ and the _selected snapshot and version_.
-It is deeply linked to the snapshot inspector.
-The <code>propagate differences</code> action is located on it.
+It is deeply linked to the **Snapshot inspector**.
+The <code>Propagate differences</code> action is located on it.

-It is possible to propagate:
-the selected differences
-all the differences.
-This happens when no differences are selected.
+It is possible to propagate the selected differences or all the differences (if no differences are selected).
 To select differences, use <code>Ctrl + Click</code> on Windows, or <code>Cmd + Click</code> on macOS to add several items, or <code>Shift + Click</code> to select all between two items.

 ### Propagate dialog